 Efficiency Equals Horsepower

 If you're comparing an electric car and a gas car with the same horsepower rating, the electric car is able to use a lot more of its horsepower, too.
 That's because EVs have fewer moving parts, so they're able to run more efficiently.
 (Efficiency isn't based strictly in terms of fuel consumption; the vehicle's speed and agility are affected, too.)
+This also makes electric cars cheaper to run over time by reducing engine maintenance costs.

 The instant torque and the simplified powertrain are the two factors that enable an electric vehicle to take off from a stop much faster than a gas vehicle of comparable power specs.
 That's how Tesla and other electric supercars achieve zero to 60 times of just two or three seconds.